-Ozford College of Business, in the heart of Melbourne, is a tertiary institution providing Vocational Education and Training (VET) at Certificates II, III, IV, Diploma, and Advanced Diploma levels for Australian and international students.
+Ozford College of Business, in the heart of Melbourne, is a tertiary institution providing Vocational Education and Training (VET) at Diploma, and Advanced Diploma levels for Australian and international students.
 At Ozford our emphasis is on linking theory with practice to ensure you receive not only an academic education but practical, real life experiences.
 We offer you, our students, the best possible opportunities to maximise your potential and excel academically.
 We strongly believe that your success is Ozford’s success.

 Qualifications and Recognition